 Tamarindo is among the most popular areas in Guanacaste province on Costa Rica's Gold Coast.
 It is famous for its stunning natural beauty, surf culture, and relaxing beach life.
 The town offers a broad range of amenities and accommodation, restaurants, shops, and activities to satisfy all tastes and lifestyles.
 Hotels, condos and luxury resorts with five-star spas are available for those on vacation, and restaurants range from coconut cantinas to family-friendly establishments to formal dining.

 Well-known for its extensive surf following and community, Tamarindo has many famous breaks for the die-hard surfers, and several smaller beach breaks for beginners, while numerous surf shops are available to supply you with needed equipment or lessons to hone your skills.
 Surfers from around the world have come for to Costa Rica for the waves, and have stayed for the culture.

 If you are looking for adventure, zip-lining, watersports, fishing, and premium championship golf courses are all in the area.
 The heart of the town is a vibrant mix of beach culture with modern conveniences encompassing all the comforts of the life to which you are accustomed.
 There is quality health care with a 24-hour local emergency medical clinic nearby including a laboratory, as well as ambulance service to the regional hospital if required.
 Tamarindo also has a local airport, as well as multicultural and bilingual schools for families.

 If you're looking for a place that's safe and comfortable, the Tamarindo area can meet all of your needs.

-While making the decision to move to Costa Rica is obviously a big step, the Century 21 High Tide Realty team will ensure that the process is not intimidating or overwhelming and that your transition is a smooth and satisfying experience.
+While making the decision to move to Costa Rica is obviously a big step, the High Tide Realty High Tide Realty team will ensure that the process is not intimidating or overwhelming and that your transition is a smooth and satisfying experience.